RynAgain/LED_MATRIX-Project/README.md

 ## Project Structure

 - `consolidated_games.py`: Contains the logic for both Tic-Tac-Toe and Snake games, and now automatically cycles through these games, time display, and YouTube streaming.
-- `youtube_stream.py`: Handles YouTube video streaming functionality using yt-dlp.
+- `youtube_stream.py`: Handles YouTube video streaming functionality using yt-dlp. **New:** Downloads videos locally to avoid repeated streaming.
 - `youtube_urls.csv`: Contains list of YouTube URLs to play in sequence.
 - `requirements.txt`: Lists all Python dependencies (for Raspberry Pi deployment).
-- `requirements_windows.txt`: Lists Windows-compatible Python dependencies (excludes Raspberry Pi specific packages).
-- `install.sh`: Installs the necessary Python dependencies and system packages (Linux/Raspberry Pi).
-- `install_windows.bat`: Installs Windows-compatible Python dependencies and guides VLC installation.
 - `install_and_update.sh`: Checks for updates from the GitHub repository and restarts the program if updates are found.
 - `add_to_startup.sh`: Adds `install_and_update.sh` to the Raspberry Pi's boot sequence using a cron job.